Béla Károlyi: 1980s

+Romanian Federation officials criticized Károlyi because of his score protests at several international meets, including the 1980 Olympics.
+After the 1980 Olympics, Károlyi clashed with Romanian Federation officials, and tension escalated.
+During a 1981 gymnastics tour, Romanian team choreographer Géza Pozsár and the Károlyis defected and sought political asylum in the US, temporarily leaving their seven-year-old daughter Andrea with relatives in Romania.
+They settled in Texas.

 In 1981, a group of businessmen invited Károlyi to join a gymnastics business venture.
-He decided to invest in the business, and the Károlyis relocated to Houston.
-The gym ran into financial problems, and Károlyi ended up buying it.
+He agreed to invest, and the Károlyis moved to Houston.
+When the gym ran into financial problems, Károlyi bought it.

 Károlyi's status as "Nadia's coach" quickly attracted gymnasts to his club.
-Three years after his defection, he attended the 1984 Olympics as the individual coach of Mary Lou Retton, who won all-around champion, and Julianne McNamara, who won the gold medal for uneven bars.
-Olympic rules at that time did not permit a gymnast's personal coach to be present on the competition floor.
+Three years after his defection, he attended the 1984 Olympics as the individual coach of Mary Lou Retton, who was crowned the all-around champion and Julianne McNamara, who won the gold medal for uneven bars.
+Olympic rules at the time did not permit a gymnast's personal coach to be present on the competition floor.
 Only the national coach Don Peters and his assistant were allowed on the floor.
 Károlyi obtained a maintenance man's pass so he could be near Retton and McNamara during the competition.
-ABC television network commented on this controversy during its broadcasts and often showed Mary Lou Retton and Julianne McNamara running over to the stands to speak to Károlyi.
+ABC television network commented on this controversy during its broadcasts and often showed Retton and McNamara running over to the stands to speak to Károlyi.
 During the 1984 Olympics, Károlyi did not have an official position with the delegation.
 He slept in his car, and ignored Peters' instructions by holding supplementary workouts for his gymnasts.
 Károlyi's clout in the United States increased after the victories of his students in 1984, but so did resentment against him.
 After Retton's success in 1984, Károlyi purchased the Karolyi Ranch.
-He was paid by McDonald's to have their golden arch logo as part of his sleeve design.
+He was paid by McDonald's to have their golden arch logo as part of his sleeve design on his outfit.
 His new gym, run from the ranch, attracted many of the country's top gymnasts.